Board of Directors

 2023 Annual Meeting

-This year’s Annual Meeting was held on January 23rd.
-Location TBA.
+This year’s Annual Meeting was held on January 23rd in Rochester, MN.

 What is the Annual Meeting?